Dental Implants in Austin, TX

 - Improved facial structure and appearance

-- The ability to eat foods without reservation
+- The ability to eat food without reservation

-- Eliminate health issues associated with failing teeth
+- Elimination of health issues associated with failing teeth

 We’re proud to have expert, esteemed oral surgeons perform dental implants at Hill Country Oral Surgery.
 We have a surgical support team that is second to none.
 Our surgeons are also trained in oral sedation and anesthesia.
 You can rest assured that you will have outstanding care for your dental implants.

-Dental implants cost in Austin will vary; the number of teeth that need replacement and the number of dental implants required for support will factor into the total dental implants cost.
+Dental implant costs in Austin, TX will vary, ranging from a single implant with a crown to full-arch dental implant dentures, each with its own unique cost.
 Some additional procedures may be necessary before you can have dental implants inserted.
-After a comprehensive examination at our Austin oral surgery center, we will be able to offer a more specific dental implants cost.
-We customize dental implants for the individual patient, and we promise you personal attention and the best treatment for dental needs.
+After a comprehensive examination at our Austin, TX oral surgery center, we will be able to offer specific dental implant costs.
+We customize dental implants for the individual patient, and we promise to provide personal attention and the best treatment for your dental needs.
 Schedule a consultation to learn more about our dental implant services!

 “Dr. Cavaretta did a great job on my implant surgery.
 Not only the surgery itself but the entire process from consultation and postoperative recovery.
 He explained the surgery to me step by step, very clearly.
 Compared to teeth extraction, teeth implant has much less pain overall.
 The staff/assistants working in the clinic are also very nice.
 I feel thankful for doing my implant with Dr. Cavaretta and his team.” ~ Jun W. – Austin, TX